ns1/waitron/README.md

-templatepath | path where the _jinja2_ preseed, finish templates are located machinepath | path where the _yaml_ machine definitions are located baseurl | the url where this waitron instance will be listening image_url | the url where the image files (kernel+intrd) are located kernel | name of the kernel file for booting initrd | name of the initrd file for booting
+templatepath | path where the _jinja2_ preseed, finish templates are located machinepath | path where the _yaml_ machine definitions are located baseurl | the url where this waitron instance will be listening

 Extra parameters can be added in i.e. a params dictionari, those will be accessible in the templates as well